blacklight/nvim-http/README.md

 The default request timeout is 10 seconds, but you can change it by setting the `-T`/`--timeout` flag, e.g. `:Http -T 5`.

+By default the request will follow HTTP redirects, but you can disable this through the `--no-redirects` flag.

 If you want to interrupt the current request, use the `:HttpStop` command.

 ### Multiple requests